COURSES

 Date Location Enrol

-Monday 24th of March to Wednesday 9th of April 2025 Trainwest Training Centre - Level 1, 23 Abbott Road, Perth Airport Enrol Now
+Monday 28th July to Wednesday 13th August Trainwest Training Centre - Level 1, 23 Abbott Road, Perth Airport Enrol Now

-(12 Days, Extended Sessions) Monday 7th to Thursday 24th April 2025 Trainwest Training Centre - Level 1, 23 Abbott Road, Perth Airport Enrol Now
+Monday 22nd September to Thursday 9th October Trainwest Training Centre - Level 1, 23 Abbott Road, Perth Airport Enrol Now

 Course dates and locations are subject to change.